 top of page

-RCE uses patented light frequency technology to transdermally measure protein levels in the blood.
+RCE uses patented light frequency technology to transdermally acquire a composite of cardiac biomarkers.

 Non-invasive assessment of myocardial injury in only